CppCon/CppConCodeOfConduct/code_of_conduct.md

 Contact Information
 -------------------

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the [Ombudsperson and CoC team chair](https://cppcon.org/ombudsperson/) or a member of conference staff, or email the Ombudsperson and CoC chair at [conduct@cppcon.org](mailto:conduct@cppcon.org).
 Conference staff will be wearing "CppCon Staff" t-shirts.
-You may also contact hotel staff and ask to be put in touch with the conference chair &mdash; Jon Kalb.
+You may also contact hotel staff and ask to be put in touch with the conference chair.

-If the matter is especially urgent, please contact any of these individuals or email the code of conduct team at conduct@cppcon.org:

-- Guy Davidson (he/him)
-- Inbal Levi (she/her)
-- Sy Brand (they/them)
-- Gabriel Dos Reis (he/him)

 The code of conduct team is empowered to, amongst other things: